-All employers sponsoring 401k plans must file tax returns with the IRS.
-This is done via an informational return filed on Form 5500.
-The 401k audit requirement is based on whether the plan files this return as a large or small plan - large plans need to be audited whereas small plans do not.
+All employers sponsoring 401k plans must file tax returns with the IRS via an informational return - Form 5500.
+The audit requirement is based on whether the plan files this return as a large or small plan - large plans need to include audited financial statements with the tax filing whereas small plans do not.

-The number of eligible participants as of the 1st day of the Plan year determines if a plan files Schedule H (large plan) or Schedule I (small plan) as a supplemental schedule to the Form 5500.
+The number of eligible participants as of the 1st day of the Plan year determines if a plan can file Schedule H (large plan) or Schedule I (small plan) as a supplemental schedule to the Form 5500.

 In the first year of operations, the cutoff for classification is easy – under 100 eligible participants equates to a small plan and plans with 100 participants or more are classified as large plans.
 After year one, the 80 - 120 Rule comes into play.
 Any plan filing a Schedule H is required to attach an audited financial statement to the annual Form 5500 filing.
 Still confused as to whether you have a large or small plan?
 Give us a call to discuss.